Karnataka by-elections: BJP appears to be cruising through

 Karnataka by-election 2019: Exit polls predict BJP win in 8 to 12 seats despite tough fights

 Following the exit polls, the state BJP president, Nalin Kumar Kateel thanked the voters and also the BJP leaders for their efforts during the by-polls.
-He said that the party would win comfortably under the leadership of chief minister, B S Yeddyurappa.
+He said that the party would win comfortably under the leadership of chief minister, B S Yediyurappa.

 After a slow pace in the first half of the day since polling began at 7 am with only 33 per cent till 1.30 pm, voting picked up later in the day though it was below the percentage recorded in the assembly elections in 2018.